 Winter break is one of the most exciting times of the year for students.
 Many of them travel or have family travel to see them.
 There are often new gifts, new clothes, and friends they haven't seen in weeks.

-For the rest of the week, I try to build in a little extra community-building time during our morning circle using discussion prompts and questions to get my kiddos talking and sharing with one another again.
-I've found this is a small investment for re-establishing those relationships.
+For the rest of the week, I try to build a little extra community-building time during our morning circle using discussion prompts and questions to get my kiddos talking and sharing with one another again.
+I’ve found this is a small investment for re-establishing those relationships.

 If you'd like some prompts, I've created a huge list of ideas.
 Just enter your information below to access them for free.